 Scooters have a maximum weight limit for a reason.
 Exceeding this limitation will place undue strain on the battery, shortening its overall lifespan and reducing your maximum range in the process.

 Regenerative braking systems can help increase the battery life of a scooter from five to 10 percent, which is not very much.

 What happens to electric vehicles that use regenerative braking when the battery is full?

 If the battery is full, the stored-up energy from braking will have nowhere to go.
 It will usually be dispersed into the atmosphere.

 What are the downsides of regenerative braking?

 For now, the primary downside of regenerative braking is inefficiency when it comes to light vehicles such as e-scooters.
-Another downside is the technology needed to complete the process can be on the expensive side.
+Another downside is that the technology needed to complete the process can be expensive.

 Are electric scooters the future of transportation?

 Maybe.
 Electric scooters will certainly be one part of the future of transportation, but it remains to be seen how popular they will become with average consumers.